shuding/y86/README.md

-# Y86 Simulator
+# Y86 Emulator

-Y86 is a classical project in book CS:APP3e.

-[y86.js.org](http://y86.js.org) is a Y86 pipeline CPU simulator implemented with JavaScript, and has a sci-fi UI design.
+[y86.js.org](http://y86.js.org) is a JavaScript powered, Y86 pipeline CPU emulator with a sci-fi UI (Y86 is a classical project in book CS:APP3e).

 ![screenshot](screenshot.png)

 ## Notes

-1. All dependencies are packed (so I can use the `gh-pages` as the main branch)
+1. All dependencies are packed into the repo.
+Since I'm using `gh-pages` as the main branch.
-2. Please view `index.html` in a static HTTP server (XHR requests embeded), do NOT open it with `file://` protocol
+2. To open it locally, please host the static files under a HTTP server and do NOT open it with the `file://` protocol.

 ## Details

 Thanks [js.org](//js.org) for the pretty [y86.js.org](//y86.js.org) domain!

-1. Using Angular & Angular-route framework
+1. Using Angular1 & Angular-route
-2. CSS3 animations by move.js
+2. move.js for CSS3 animations
-3. Implemented a simple CommonJS module loader and a curve garph in canvas
+3. Implemented a simple CommonJS module loader and a canvas curve graph plotter

 ## License

-- Author: Shu Ding.
+- Author: Shu Ding
-- Thanks to: Linghao Zhang, Yifu Yu.
+- Special thanks: Linghao Zhang, Yifu Yu.
-- License: MIT
+- License: the MIT license

-# Y86 Simulator
+# Y86 Emulator

 《CSAPP》课程 project，Y86 流水线模拟器。预览：[y86.js.org](http://y86.js.org)。